 This Code of Practice has been devised by ATIEL on behalf of the European engine lubricants industry, including developers, marketers or manufacturers of lubricants and forms an integral part of the European Engine Lubricants Quality Management System, EELQMS.
-It sets out the requirements that must be followed for developers, marketers and manufactures making self-certifying claims against the ACEA engine oil sequences and It is intended to aid continuous improvement in the development of engine lubricants and the consistency and validity of performance claims made for them.
+It is intended to aid continuous improvement in the development of engine lubricants and the consistency and validity of performance claims made for them.

-This Issue of the ATIEL Code of Practice (issue 23) is published by ATIEL and comes into effect on 15 December 2022.
-It supersedes Issue 22.
-Issue 22 of the Code of Practice remain available on the ATIEL website, for valid claims against ACEA 2016 heavy duty sequences, until 30th April 2023.
+This Issue of the ATIEL Code of Practice (Issue 24) is published by ATIEL and comes into effect on 23rd January 2024.
+It supersedes Issue 23.
+Issue 23 of the Code of Practice remain available on the ATIEL website, for valid claims against ACEA 2021 light duty sequences, until 31st July 2025.

-This issue considers the ACEA sequence 2022 for HD engine oil.
+This issue considers the ACEA sequence 2023 for LD engine oil.
 The other main changes are: